xorhex/mlget/README.md

 #### Hashes from a file

-Hashes can be read from both the commandline and a file (one hash per line) at the same time
+Hashes can be read from both the command line and a file (one hash per line) at the same time

 ```
 mlget -r hashes.txt e6ba5de3a9b0287291def0317789b871fa1984a11021d55d3a0371c6d65a872b 1c7897a902b35570a9620c64a2926cd5d594d4ff5a033e28a400981d14516600